Hip Dysplasia Specialist

 - Pain in the groin area

 - A feeling of the hip giving way

 How is hip dysplasia diagnosed?

 Physicians typically check for hip dysplasia in infants by gently moving the legs in different positions.
-In patients who develop the condition later in life, a physical examination, medical history review and an x-ray evaluation needs to be performed by Dr. Nwachukwu to diagnose the condition.
-He may also request an MRI to make an accurate diagnosis and to determine if soft tissues, such as the labrum have been damaged or are involved in the hip dysplasia.
+In patients who develop the condition later in life, a physical examination, medical history review and an x-ray evaluation need to be performed by Dr. Nwachukwu to diagnose the condition.
+He may also request an MRI to make an accurate diagnosis and to determine if soft tissues, such as the labrum have been damaged or are involved in hip dysplasia.

 How is hip dysplasia treated?

 In patients with mild dysplasia and limited pain symptoms, non-operative treatment can be considered.
 Non-operative treatment options include: